How to Renew Missouri Medicaid

 The most effective way to avoid renewal problems is to report changes promptly.
 Federal rules require Medicaid enrollees to report changes that may affect eligibility within a specified period — typically 10 to 30 days depending on the state.

-Changes to report: new job or income change, move to a new address, change in household size (new baby, someone moves in or out), gaining or losing other health coverage.
-Contact MO HealthNet (Missouri Medicaid) or update your information through the online portal at https://dss.mo.gov/mhd.
+Report a new job or income change, a move to a new address, a change in household size (new baby, someone moves in or out), or gaining or losing other health coverage.
+Contact MO HealthNet (Missouri Medicaid) or update your information through the online portal at dss.mo.gov/mhd.